DiogorPinheiro/Exoplanet-Identification/README.md

 # Identifying Exoplanets Using Machine Learning

-This is my final project for a bachelor degree in Computer Science and Engineering at University of Beira Interior.
+This is my final project for an undergraduate degree in Computer Science and Engineering at University of Beira Interior.
 The development stage of this projet is separated in three parts: Feature Extraction, Deep Learning and Model Interpretability.

 ## Part 1 - Feature Extraction